Darwin waterfront from the Adina apartments.

 Then a week or perhaps days before departure, ’panic’ – the clothes pack.
 What do I need?
 Where am I going again?
 Sound familiar – why is that?

 When everything else is planned in infinite detail, why do we not forward think on the clothes pack and have a plan in place to take the stress out of it?

-I get asked a lot, how best to fit it all in and how much to take?
+I get asked a lot, about how best to fit it all in and how much to take.

 Valid questions, however before I answer them a few questions for you to ponder.

-These lists should be ordered in a way that suits you, however, the outcome should always be an easy to follow reminder of what you should take or might need.
-Eventually, you’ll understand your own packing habits and rely less on your lists, they will become reference only.
+These lists should be ordered in a way that suits you, however, the outcome should always be an easy-to-follow reminder of what you should take or might need.
+Eventually, you’ll understand your own packing habits and rely less on your lists, they will become references only.